-- \ The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
-All charges are based on the contract price of the program. - Exclusive of books, tools, and supplies
+The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
+All charges are based on the student's contract price of the program.

+Exclusive of books, tools, and supplies

-The policy for granting credit for previous training shall not impact the refund policy.
+The policy for granting credit for previous training will not impact the refund calculation.